 In the fall, students come alongside several of the ministries that serve people who are homeless in Victoria for a week.
 In the spring, students have spent a week helping ministries such as Copper Island Camp in Barkley Sound.

 It takes a whole community to make a disciple!
 The Imadene staff and their families, as well as teachers and leaders from the local community, will all be involved with Auxano students through mentorship, hospitality, supervision and participation in activities.

 Jim Badke has served for five years at Camp Imadene, coming from over 30 years of ministry experience in church, camp and school settings.
 He oversees and leads the program, giving direction to the year of discipleship, and does some of the teaching.
 He and his wife Sarah live with the students in Auxano House in the town of Lake Cowichan.

-Our current Auxano Assistant is David Blankenborg, who has served as Waterfont Supervisor at Imadene the past couple of summers.
-He comes alongside the students to encourage, challenge, mentor and disciple them, and assists with planning and leading the program.
-David also lives with the students in Auxano House.
+Our current Auxano Assistant is Steph Mills, who was an Auxano student two years ago and has served as Videographer at Imadene the past three summers.
+She comes alongside the students to encourage, challenge, mentor and disciple them, and assists with planning and leading the program.
+Steph also lives with the students in Auxano House.